influxdata/tdigest/README.md

 This is an implementation of Ted Dunning's [t-digest](https://github.com/tdunning/t-digest/) in Go.

 The implementation is based off [Derrick Burns' C++ implementation](https://github.com/derrickburns/tdigest).
+The implementation has borrowed some from [Derrick Burns' C++ implementation](https://github.com/spenczar/tdigest).

 ## Example